weaviate/weaviate-io/_includes/clients/matrix-intro.md

-This chart matches Weaviate database releases with Weaviate client releases.
-It lists the most recent database version when each client version was released.
+This chart matches Weaviate core database releases with Weaviate client releases.
+It lists the most recent database version available when each client version is released.

 ### Current minor releases